sahlenlab/HiCapTools/README.md

 - Base File Name *(STRING:REQUIRED)* :   The name with which the output file names will start.

-- Digested Genome File *(STRING: REQUIRED)* :   The file path to the Genome digest file.
+- Digested Genome File *(STRING: OPTIONAL)* :   The file path to the Genome digest file.
 The digest file should be in the HiCUP_digester output format.
+If this field is left empty, the genome digest will be generated from the fasta file by HiCapTools.

 - RE cut site motif *(STRING: REQUIRED)* :   The cut site motif of the restriction enzyme used to digest the genome.
 It should be given in the format ’X^XXX,EnzymeName’ with the cut site indicated by a ’^’.
 E.g. ^GATC,MboI; A^AGCTT,HindIII